George Henry Boughton: Career

-Boughton exhibited extensively in both Britain and USA, and was elected a member of the National Academy of Design in New York in 1871.
+Boughton exhibited extensively in both Britain and the U.S. and was elected a member of the National Academy of Design in New York City in 1871.
 He was elected a member of the Royal Institute of Painters in Water Colours, an Associate of the Royal Academy (ARA) in 1879, and a Royal Academician (RA) in 1896.
 "He was a useful and popular member of this body, and worked well as member of the council, as a 'hanger', and as a teacher in the schools."
 After the death of John Callcott Horsley, Boughton was elected a Director of the "Fine Art and General Insurance Company".

-Among his landscape paintings - views of England and Brittany in France.
-In 1883, he travelled to Holland.
-His illustrated account of that journey was published in the Harper's Magazine as 'Artist Strolls in Holland', and published next year in London as Sketching Rambles in Holland (see bibliography).
+His landscape paintings included views of England and Brittany in France.
+In 1883, he travelled to Holland, and his illustrated account of that journey was published in the Harper's Magazine as "Artist Strolls in Holland", and published the following year in London as Sketching Rambles in Holland.

-Boughton obviously took pleasure in writing: later he would participate in the publication of the 'English Art in the Public Galleries of London' providing the overview of George Morland's biography and work.
+Boughton enjoyed writing, and later participated in publishing the "English Art in the Public Galleries of London", which provided an overview of George Morland's biography and work.

 Boughton easily socialised in London artistic circles and was a member of the Arts Club (1869–96), of the Reform Club, the Athenaeum Club, the Burlington Fine Arts Club and the Grolier and Lotos Clubs in New York.